Geometric-and-Combinatorial-Structures/contractible-graphs/README.md

 154 1080320
 ...
 ```
-It means that there are 11 connected graphs with 7 vertices and 6 edges.
-The numbers from 144 to 154 at the first column indicates the number assigned (**id**) to each connected graph by the script `Connected_graphs.cpp`, and each number at the left (second column) indicates the number in base 10 of the upper triangular part of its adjacency matrix as follow: _For example, for the graph with id 154, its number is 1080320, which in base 2 is 100000111110000000000; then, for a graph on 7 vertices, such upper triangular part of the adjacency matrix is:_
+We see that there are 11 connected graphs with 7 vertices and 6 edges.
+The numbers from 144 to 154 in the first column indicate the number assigned (**id**) to each connected graph by the script `Connected_graphs.cpp`, and each number in the second column indicates the number (in base 10) of the upper triangular part of its adjacency matrix as follows: _For example, for the graph with id 154, its number is 1080320, which in base 2 is 100000111110000000000; then, for a graph on 7 vertices, such upper triangular part of the adjacency matrix is:_
 ```
 1 0 0 0 0 0
   1 1 1 1 1